Transfer Learning for Contextual Multi-armed Bandits

 for an unknown function $f_{k}^{P}:\mathcal{X}\rightarrow[0,1]$.
 Throughout the paper, we denote $n \coloneqq n_{Q} \vee n_{P}$.

 As mentioned in the introduction, this paper focuses on the covariate shift model.
-To be specific, it is assumed that the marginal distributions of the covariate in the $P$-bandit and $Q$-bandit are different (i.e.~$P_{X} \neq Q_{X}$) while the distributions of the rewards conditional on the covariate value are identical (i.e.~$P_{Y^{(k)}|X}=Q_{Y^{(k)}|X}$ for all $1\leq k\leq K$).
-In particular, the latter implies that the reward functions are also identical in the two bandits, and we denote $f_{k}(x)\coloneqq f_{k}^{P}(x)\equiv f_{k}^{Q}(x)$ for all $k\in[K]$ and $x\in\mathcal{X}$.
+To be specific, it is assumed that the marginal distributions of covariates in the $P$-bandit and $Q$-bandit are different (i.e.~$P_{X} \neq Q_{X}$) while the distributions of rewards conditioned on the covariate value are identical (i.e.~$P_{Y^{(k)}|X}=Q_{Y^{(k)}|X}$ for all $1\leq k\leq K$).
+In particular, the latter implies that the reward functions of the two bandits are also identical.
+We denote these common reward functions as $f_{k}(x)\coloneqq f_{k}^{P}(x)\equiv f_{k}^{Q}(x)$ for all $k\in[K]$ and $x\in\mathcal{X}$.

-Recall that $\pi^{\star}$ is the oracle policy with access to the complete knowledge of the reward functions $\{f_{k}\}_{k=1}^{K}$.
-It is straightforward to see that given the covariate value $X$, the oracle policy $\pi^{\star}$ selects any arm with the largest expected reward with ties broken arbitrarily, namely
+Recall that $\pi^{\star}$ is the oracle policy with access to full knowledge of the reward functions $\{f_{k}\}_{k=1}^{K}$.
+It is straightforward to see that given a covariate value $x$, the oracle policy $\pi^{\star}$ selects any arm with the largest expected reward, with ties broken arbitrarily.
+In other words,

-Therefore, given a policy $\pi=\{\pi_{t}\}_{t\geq1}$, the regret of $\pi$ in the $Q$-bandit defined in (\ref{eq:regret}) has the following expression:
+Therefore, for any policy $\pi=\{\pi_{t}\}_{t\geq1}$, the regret of $\pi$ in the $Q$-bandit defined in (\ref{eq:regret}) has the following expression: